marionettejs/backbone.marionette/docs/marionette.application.md

 The `Backbone.Marionette.Application` object is the hub of your composite application.
 It organizes, initializes and coordinates the various pieces of your app.
-It also provides a starting point for you to call into, from your HTML script block or from your JavaScript files directly if you prefer to go that route.
+It also provides a starting point for you to call into from your HTML script block, or directly from your JavaScript files if you prefer to go that route.

 The `Application` is meant to be instantiated directly, although you can extend